Best Beginner Telescope

 With telescopes, the term aperture doesn’t refer to an opening as it does in cameras.
 Aperture indicates the diameter of the main optical element, which is either a lens or a mirror.
 As the aperture size increases, more light enters the scope, making your target objects to appear brighter.
 This results in better visual information for your eyes, and means that you can see fine details and faint objects in space that a telescope with a smaller aperture would miss.
 Thus, provided it’s made with high-quality construction methods and materials, a large-aperture telescope creates superior magnification and extremely sharp details.

-Unfortunately, many future astronomers think that getting a telescope with a bigger aperture is the best possible choice.
+Unfortunately, many beginner astronomers think that getting a telescope with a bigger aperture is the best possible choice.
 In fact, things are not that simple.
 If your decision is based only on the size of the aperture you will probably get a huge telescope that collects dust in a forgotten corner of your closet.

 Ask yourself, where you are going to use your telescope.
 If the answer is in the backyard, then a large and powerful telescope will be the best choice for you.
 If you would like to hang out away from the city lights, and enjoy the dark night sky, then you definitely need something more compact.
 However, remember that the assembly of the telescope in the dark can be a daunting task, and the one that is too large for outside urban areas or difficult to assemble, most likely will not be used very often.